dmclf/myexpertchat/README.md

 ### Installation / Deployment

-** Deployment with docker compose is currently under development.
-Please use dev install in the meantime. **
+** Deployment with docker compose is under development. feel free to use dev install in case of issues or other preferences. **

 ##### Docker deployment